apache/spark/docs/sql-ref-functions-udf-aggregate.md

 ### Description

-User-Defined Aggregate Functions (UDAFs) are user-defined functions that act on multiple rows at once and return a single value as a result.
-This documentation contains examples that demonstrate how to define and register UDAFs in Scala and invoke them in SPARK SQL.
+User-Defined Aggregate Functions (UDAFs) are user-programmable routines that act on multiple rows at once and return a single aggregated value as a result.
+This documentation contains examples that demonstrate how to define and register UDAFs in Scala and invoke them in Spark SQL.

 ### Examples

 {% highlight sql %}

-// Define, register a UDAF to calculate the sum of product of two columns
+// Define and register a UDAF to calculate the sum of product of two columns
 // Scala
+import org.apache.spark.sql.Encoder
+import org.apache.spark.sql.expressions.Aggregator
-import functions.udf
+import org.apache.spark.sql.functions.udf

 val agg = udaf(new Aggregator[(Long, Long), Long, Long] {
   def zero: Long = 0L
   def reduce(b: Long, a: (Long, Long)): Long = b + (a._1 * a._2)